OSTEOARTHRITIS PAIN GUIDE

 WHAT TO EXPECT

-These strategies should lead to noticeable improvement within a few days.
+These strategies should lead to noticeable improvement within a 3-5 days.

 -- Check with your doctor or local physical therapist prior to initiating a new exercise program --